Fall 2026

 Latest News

-The Appalachian State Psy.D. program will maintain a low student-faculty ratio so that admitted students can receive close individual mentoring from faculty members.
-Individual mentoring will allow students to pursue clinical and research experience that best matches their interests and allows them to pursue the career path they seek.
-We anticipate admitting approximately 6 students per year, and graduate stipend support will be available for all incoming graduate students.
+The Appalachian State Psy.D. program maintains a low student-faculty ratio so that students receive close individual mentoring from faculty members.
+Individual mentoring allows students to pursue clinical and research experience that best matches their interests and to pursue the career path they seek.
+We admit approximately 6-8 students per year, and graduate stipend support is available for all incoming graduate students.

-Appalachian State University has a history of providing a graduate program that prepared practicing M.A.-level psychologists for nearly 50 years.
-There are 8 faculty who are Licensed as Health Service Provider Psychologists in North Carolina who serve as core faculty in the Psy.D. program.
-In addition, the Department includes 28 other full-time faculty, many of whom contribute to existing graduate programs in Experimental, School, and Industrial/Organizational Psychology, as well as the Psy.D. program.
-The graduate program has an established Psychology Clinic for therapy and assessment training, staffed by Clinical graduate students and a full-time Director.
-The graduate program also has long-standing practicum sites arranged for graduate students including the Counseling and Psychological Services Center, several regional school mental health programs (Assessment, Support, & Counseling Centers), community health center (an integrated care placement), and the Psychology Clinic, among other placement options.
+There are 9 core faculty members of the Psy.D. program.
+In addition, the Department of Psychology includes 28 other full-time faculty, many of whom contribute to existing graduate programs in Psychological Science, School, and Industrial/Organizational-Human Resource Management Psychology, as well as the Psy.D. program.
+The graduate program has an established Psychology Clinic for therapy and assessment training, staffed by Clinical graduate students as well as a full-time Director and Assistant Director.
+The graduate program also has long-standing practicum sites arranged for graduate students including the Counseling and Psychological Services Center, several regional school mental health programs (Assessment, Support, & Counseling Centers), community health center (an integrated care placement), among other placement options.
 The graduate curriculum provides a strong blend of applied and scientific training, and requires a three-year sequence of supervised practicum training.

 Accreditation

-The Doctor of Psychology (Psy.D.) program has been approved by the Southern Association of Colleges and Schools Commission on Colleges.
+The Psy.D. program has been approved by the Southern Association of Colleges and Schools Commission on Colleges.

 Office of Program Consultation and Accreditation